VulcanJS/vulcan-docs/source/tutorial-customizing.md

 ## Callbacks

-Callbacks let you insert your own server-side logic at key points in Nova's code.
+Callbacks let you insert your own server-side logic at key points in Vulcan's code.
 For example, the `callbacks.js` file shows you how you can insert random emojis in a post title whenever a new post is inserted:

 ```js
 import { addCallback } from 'meteor/nova:core';